 A team of Addleshaw Goddard lawyers volunteered to act pro bono on behalf of three bereaved families in the inquest into the Manchester Arena attack.
 Addleshaw Goddard’s expertise in inquests and public inquiries meant Addleshaw Goddard was one of the first firms to join the Manchester Law Society Pro Bono panel set up following the tragedy.
 The team has also provided pro bono assistance to ensure the position of the bereaved families are preserved in the event of any potential civil claims they may wish to pursue at conclusion of the Public Inquiry.

-This year, we have also re-launched our involvement with pro bono providers LawWorks (a Law Society sponsored charity that focuses on England and Wales led initiatives) and TrustLaw (a Thomson Reuters Foundation programme that facilitates global projects) both of which work with lawyers to deliver pro bono advice to community groups, social enterprises and charities across a range of legal disciplines.
+We also have made the decision to continue our involvement with pro bono providers LawWorks (a Law Society sponsored charity that focuses on England and Wales led initiatives) and TrustLaw (a Thomson Reuters Foundation programme that facilitates global projects) both of which work with lawyers to deliver pro bono advice to community groups, social enterprises and charities across a range of legal disciplines; and are exploring ways in which we can support ethnically majority owned start-ups and entrepreneurs local to our Leeds and Manchester offices.